GiulianoCrescimbeni/SimpleOS/README.md

 - This segmentation setup ensures the separation of kernel code and data, providing a foundation for memory protection and management.

+### **4. Interrupt Handling**
+- A **Programmable Interrupt Controller (PIC)** is used to manage hardware interrupts, remapping them to avoid conflicts with CPU exceptions.
+- A **Interrupt Descriptor Table (IDT)** has been implemented to define and manage interrupt vectors.
+- Support for both hardware interrupts (e.g., keyboard, timer) and CPU exceptions has been added:
+  - **Keyboard Interrupt (IRQ1)**: Converts scancodes into ASCII characters and prints them to the screen.
+  - **Timer Interrupt (IRQ0)**: Currently acknowledges the interrupt but serves as a foundation for future scheduling and multitasking functionality.
+- The interrupt handling system preserves CPU state, processes the interrupt, and restores state before returning.

 ### 4. Drivers for Framebuffer, I/O Ports, and Serial Port (COM1)
 - **Framebuffer driver**: